John-Abbott-College/6A6-Notes/assignments/Assignment2.md

 <img src="images/assignments_images/assignment1_imgs/Read_unread.png" Height=200 class="inline-img"/>

-9. The "Compose" button should asynchronously push a new `WritePage`:
+9. The "Compose" button should asynchronously push a new `WritePage`.

    ### ReadPage

    **Code behind:**

    1. The constructor of the `ReadPage` should receive an `ObservableMessage` object as argument.
    3. Use this ObservableMessage as `BindingContext`